 You can finance your down payment through a second mortgage that closes at the same time as the first.
 Often the first mortgage is for 80% of the purchase price and the "piggyback" is for 10%.
 Rather than the traditional 20 percent down payment, the homebuyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" agreement, the seller agrees to lend you a piece of his home equity to help you with your down payment money.
-The buyer finances most of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
-Generally, this form of second mortgage will have a higher rate of interest.
+In the option of the seller "carrying back a second mortgage," the you borrow a portion of the seller's home equity..
+You would borrow the majority of the purchase price from a traditional mortgage lending institution and finance the remainder with the seller.
+Usually this form of second mortgage has a higher rate of interest.

-The satisfaction will be the same, no matter which method you use to get together your down payment.
+The feeling of accomplishment will be the same, no matter which approach you use to put together the down payment.
 Your new home will be your reward!